Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

 First, we consider the case where

 With a slight abuse of notation, we consider that this decomposition also holds when $r=0$ with $c=0$.
 When $r=d-1$, $c=c_r$ is simply the usual Cholesky decomposition of $(x_{i,j})_{2\le i,j \le d}$.
-As it is explained in Corollary~\ref{InvariantTrL1}, we can still get such a decomposition up to a permutation of the coordinates $\set{2,\dots,d}$.
+As it is explained in Corollary~\ref{InvariantTrL1}, we can still get such a decomposition up to a permutation of the coordinates $\{2,\ldots,d\}$. \begin{theorem} Let us consider $x \in\posm$ such that (\ref{decompo1}) holds.
+Let $(Z_t^l)_{1\leq l\leq r+1}$ be a vector of independent standard Brownian motions.
+Then, the following SDE [convention $\sum_{k=1}^r(\cdots )=0$ when $r=0$]